mitin001/transcriber/blog/books/bebop/reading-along/what_is_the_purpose_of_these_loops_of_wire.md

 > Magnetic fields, like gravitational fields do not create energy in themselves, they simply allow it to be transferred.
 This is why electricity is not generated in a wire when a stationary magnetic is near it.
 It's only when a magnet is moved near a wire that electricity is generated.
 It's the movement of the magnet that provides the energy for the electricity to be generated, rather than the magnetic field itself.
 And, like the object lifted from the floor to the shelf, the movement does not create energy either, the energy is stored somewhere else (like in your biomass, or in a piston, or in water that's falling out a dam spillway) that's converted through movement of the magnetic field, into electricity.

-Thus, a magnetic field is simply a conduit of energy.
+A magnetic field is simply a conduit of energy.
 For example, the falling water moves magnets around, thereby transferring its gravitational potential energy into electrical energy through the magnetic field, which generates electricity in a power plant.